Karthi-DStech/Business-Support-AI-Agents/README.md

 They’re modular, cost-aware and built to keep humans in control where it matters (draft-first, guardrails, structured outputs).
 Also, each workflow is built to industry standards with a modular, component-based architecture where every element is reusable and easy to adapt amd meets new business needs.

+### 📂 Project Descriptions

+✨ Each project is described in detail below.
+Click a project name to expand and view its full explanation.
+<br><br>

 <details>
 <summary><b> Automated Customer Sentiment Analysis - Logging & Reply Email </b></summary>